- Paraphernalia are personal belongings or the things that you need to do a task.

 An example of the paraphernalia of motherhood is baby bottles, car seats, strollers and diapers.

-Origin: ML, short for paraphernalia bona, wife's own goods < LL parapherna < Gr, bride's possessions beyond her dower from para-, beyond (see para-) plush phernē, a dowry, portion from pherein, to bear
+Origin: ML, short for paraphernalia bona, wife's own goods from Late Latin parapherna from Gr, bride's possessions beyond her dower from para-, beyond (see para-) plush phernē, a dowry, portion from pherein, to bear

 plural noun (used with a sing. or pl. verb)